Me Fernando Belton

 His commitment has been recognized by numerous distinctions:

-Lawyer of the Year Award – Social Involvement (Young Bar of Montreal, 2021)
+• Lawyer of the Year – Social Involvement (Jeune Barreau de Montréal, 2021)

-Award of Excellence – AQAAD for his work in Leclair v.
-City of Montréal and AGQ v.
+• Prix Excellence – AQAAD for his work in Leclair v.
+City of Montreal and AGQ v.
 Luamba

-Gabriel Lapointe – AADM Award for his legal and social impact in his first 10 years of practice
+• Prix Gabriel Lapointe – AADM for his legal and social impact during his first 10 years of practice.

 Consult a lawyer now, just fill out this form: